-Most have a good understanding about what common social media platforms offer.
+Most people have a good understanding about what common social media platforms offer.
 Some think the more the better (target as many people on all corners of social media and you’ll reach more potential customers), but with social media this isn’t necessarily the case.
 The best way to approach social media is to find channels that are the most beneficial to your businesses unique needs.
 Each platform attracts different age, gender and even industry demographics.
 Depending on your target audience you want to be present on the platforms your audience is using most often.
 If you try targeting all the the platforms, you will easily become overwhelmed with trying to keep up with them all, and you’ll spread your energy far too thin.

 This is the best platform to start on for any business, it has the widest range of age demographics, and currently has 2.38 billion active monthly users.
 This is a great platform to make connections and build community.
 You can easily share important aspects of your business, and find potential customers.
 On this platform you want to post videos and curated content.
 Although if your business is targeting a younger audience, ages 13-17 this age group spends less time on Facebook than 18 and up.

 Instagram has quickly become a massive platform, with 1 billion active monthly users.
 This platform is great for product based businesses, as it is highly visual and just recently released the shopping feature making it even easier for customers to buy your products.
 Instagram is focused on creativity and building community.
 If your target demographic is under 35 this is a platform you cannot skip.
 63% of users are between the ages of 18 to 34, and to make it even better its virtually an even split between male and female users.
 On this platform you want to post good quality aesthetically pleasing images and stories, use this platform to become more personal with your customers.